hexdsl/HexDSL.Com/content/Posts/2020-08-21 - A Stranger in a Strange Land - Book club.md

+---
+draft: false
+tags:
+  - website
+---

 📆 Post date: 21-08-2020

 # Thou Art God.

-I have just finished it and I have *things* to say.
+I have just finished it and I have _things_ to say.

 ### Grok.

 The word "Grok" is the reason I read this book.
 The word Grok is taken to mean either "understand" or "know."
 You may have encountered this word if you spend any time with "high end" ass hats.
 You see, casually dropping a foreign word into conversation is the behaviour of the sorts of people who like the smell of their own farts.
 Adding a world from a made up language is a special kind of masturbation even by "fart sniffer" standards.
 Yet.
 Many shrivelled winkles of people think its a perfect thing to do.
-As you can *grok*, I am hostile towards this behaviour.
+As you can _grok_, I am hostile towards this behaviour.
 Also.
 If you use the word you have bloody well better have read the damned book!

 Grok.
 A made up word.
 The only word of the Martian language that is actually explicitly used in this novel.
 The fact that some how its gotten into general usage by some basement dwelling freaks is astonishing to me not least because its meaning is at best vague.
 Do you have any friends who use "Smuf" on the regular? well, next time someone says "Grok" to me, I fully intend to reply with "Ah smuf, smurf, but I think smuf smuf smuf, then there is smuf to consider.... you grok?
 DO YOU SMUFING GROK THAT?"